WiseLibs/super-templates/docs/lang.md

 {{end}}
 ```

-You can also declare a second variable, which is the index of the current iteration (starting at `0`).
+You can also get the index of the current iteration (starting at `0`) by declaring a second variable.

 ```
 <ul>
-    {{each day, index: ["Monday", "Tuesday", "Wednesday", "Thursday", "Friday"]}}
+    {{each day, index: ["Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"]}}
         <li>
             {{day}}
             {{if index === 0}}
-                (this is the first day of the work week)
+                (this is the first day of the week)
             {{end}}
         </li>
     {{end}}